Alan-Saji-33/discord-bot/README.md

-# Arackal Tharavadu Discord Bot
+# Cypher V2 Discord Bot

 A feature-rich Discord bot for managing server activities, tracking playtime, and moderating the Arackal Tharavadu server.